 Rediscovering a neglected artist

-Bryn Mawr College’s Albert Winslow Barker Collection in Shared Shelf Commons brings back to light the work of an unfairly neglected American lithographer of the 1930s and uncovers his little-known photographs.
+Bryn Mawr College’s free and open Albert Winslow Barker Collection brings back to light the work of an unfairly neglected American lithographer of the 1930s and uncovers his little-known photographs.
 And there is much to admire.

-Browse through the nearly 500 images in Shared Shelf Commons for a rounded look at the artist’s oeuvre, including photographs from trips to Switzerland, Greece, and Italy in 1910 and 1916, images of Greek dress that Barker used for his lectures, and lithographs of his beloved Pennsylvania landscape from the 1920s to the 1940s.
+Browse through the nearly 500 images in Artstor for a rounded look at the artist’s oeuvre, including photographs from trips to Switzerland, Greece, and Italy in 1910 and 1916, images of Greek dress that Barker used for his lectures, and lithographs of his beloved Pennsylvania landscape from the 1920s to the 1940s.